 - Out of pocket maximum. — This payment refers to the most amount of money that you will spend in covered medical services for an entire year.
 Once you have reached your deductible your insurance provider will often pay for 100 percent of covered medical expenses.

 How can you decide if a gold health plan is right for you?

-Once you have compared the features of metal levels and reviewed the costs, it will be time for you to decide if a gold health insurance plan is right for you.
-To answer this question, you will need to review your anticipated medical needs for the upcoming year.
+Once you have compared the features of metal levels and reviewed the costs, you can decide if a gold health insurance plan is right for you.
+To answer this question, you will need to review your anticipated medical needs for the upcoming year, and eHealth makes this easier by offering quotes on health insurance plans for free.
 For example, if you expect to have a lot of doctor visits, and anticipate needing regular prescriptions throughout the year, then the gold health plan will probably be the right choice.
 In conclusion, it is important that you take your time reviewing all of the available health insurance plans before deciding if the gold health insurance plan is right for you.